natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

     In [8]: ssh.expect(['password', 'Password'])
     Out[8]: 1

 Note that it now returns 1.
-This means that *Password* word matched.
+This means that ``Password`` word matched.

-Now you can send password using *sendline* command:
+Now you can send password using ``sendline`` method:

 .. code:: python

     In [9]: ssh.sendline('cisco')
     Out[9]: 6

-Command *sendline* sends a string, automatically adds a new line character to it based on the value of os.linesep and then returns a number indicating how many bytes were written.
+Method ``sendline`` sends a string, automatically adds a new line character to it based on the value of ``os.linesep`` and then returns a number indicating how many bytes were written.

 .. note::

-    Pexpect has several options for sending commands, not just sendline.
+    Pexpect has several methods for sending commands, not just sendline.

 To get into enable mode expect-sendline cycle repeats: